wkentaro/gdown/README.md

 *Gdown* downloads a public file/folder from Google Drive.

-*Gdown* provides what's curl/wget doesn't for Google Drive:
+*Gdown* provides what curl/wget doesn't for Google Drive:
 - **Skip the security notice** allowing you to download large files (curl/wget fails);
 - **Recursive download** of files in a folder (maximum 50 files per folder);
 - **Specify download file format** for Google Slides/Sheet/Docs like PDF/XML/CSV.